United Arab Emirates travel info

 Duty free

-Visitors to the UAE do not need to pay customs duty on 400 cigarettes, 50 cigars and 500g tobacco; and goods to the value of AED 3,000.
-Alcohol allowances vary.
-Dubai: 24 cans of beer or 4 litres of any other alcohol; Abu Dhabi and Fujairah: 4 litres of alcohol provided traveller is not Muslim; Sharjah: 2 litres of alcohol and 1 case beer.
-Fruit and vegetables from cholera-infected areas are strictly prohibited.
+Visitors to the UAE do not need to pay customs duty on 400 cigarettes, 50 cigars, 500g of tobacco, and goods up to the value of AED 3,000.
+Alcohol allowances vary by emirate.
+Dubai: 24 cans of beer or 4 litres of any other alcohol.
+Abu Dhabi and Fujairah: 4 litres of alcohol, provided the traveller is not Muslim.
+Sharjah: 2 litres of alcohol and 1 case of beer, though alcohol restrictions are more strictly enforced.
+Fruit and vegetables from areas affected by cholera or other health risks are strictly prohibited.

 Communications